-One of the highlights of my Outback Adventure with Contiki was an Aboriginal bush tucker tour just outside of Alice Springs.
+One of the highlights of my CONTIKI OUTBACK ADVENTURE was an Aboriginal bush tucker tour just outside of Alice Springs.

 We rocked up in a patch of remote bush in the early hours of the morning and were immediately greeted by an impossibly friendly man called Con.
 He ushered us under a canopy and we took our seats on wooden benches, grateful for the brief respite from the burning sun.